bhyvex/PAD-FileSystem/README.md

 #### How to run a storage Node
 The command below run a storage node wwith ip `127.0.0.1` and node ID `node1` and set the seed node to `127.0.0.2:node2`

-`java -cp target/core-1.0-SNAPSHOT-jar-with-dependencies.jar  com.dido.pad.PadFsNode -ip 127.0.0.1 -id node1 127.0.0.2:node2`
+`java -cp core-0.1.jar  com.dido.pad.PadFsNode -ip 127.0.0.1 -id node1 127.0.0.2:node2`

-## Client
+## Cli project

-The client is the external node that expose a `cli` (command line interface) to the user.
+Contains the client that is the external node that expose the `cli` (command line interface) to the user.

 `Usage: Client [options] ipSeed:id[:gp] [ipSeed:id[:gp]`